MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-sync-git-repo.md

 # Synchronize your code from an existing GitHub repository

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow job is powered by Apache Airflow. </br> [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 Data Workflows, a transformative capability within Microsoft Fabric, redefines your approach to constructing and managing data pipelines.
 Powered by the Apache Airflow runtime, Data Workflows provides an integrated, cloud-based platform for developing, scheduling, and monitoring Python-based data workflows, articulated as Directed Acyclic Graphs (DAGs).
 It delivers a Software-as-a-Service (SaaS) experience for data pipeline development and management using Apache Airflow, making the runtime easily accessible and enabling the creation and operation of your data workflows.<br>
 With data workflows, you have two options for storing your workflow files: Fabric-managed storage and GitHub-managed storage.
 In this article, you'll learn how to synchronize your code from an existing GitHub repository.

 ## Prerequisites

-- Enable Apache Airflow Jobs in your Tenant.
+- Enable Apache Airflow Job in your Tenant.

 > [!NOTE]
-> Since Apache Airflow Jobs are in preview state, you need to enable it through your tenant admin.
-If you already see Apache Airflow Jobs, your tenant admin may have already enabled it.
+> Since Apache Airflow job is in preview state, you need to enable it through your tenant admin.
+If you already see Apache Airflow Job, your tenant admin may have already enabled it.

-1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Jobs (preview)' section.
+1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow Job (preview)' section.
 2. Select **Apply**.

 :::image type="content" source="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" lightbox="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::